ran-isenberg/aws-lambda-handler-cookbook/docs/cdk.md

 ### **CDK Constants**

-All ASW Lambda function configurations are saved as constants at the `cdk.service.constants.py` file and can easily be changed.
+All AWS Lambda function configurations are saved as constants at the `cdk.service.constants.py` file and can easily be changed.

 - Memory size
 - Timeout in seconds